deshowa/DDS_case_study_2/Chulwalar_case_study_and_economic_forecast.md

 #### Correlation between As Is and Plan Data

-Test the correlation between As Is and Plan data in order to test how exact the planning is.
+We will test the correlation between As Is and Plan data in order to test how well plan tracks to actual .
 Correlation is a measure of the strength of linear relationship between two variables.
 It can be viewed as a measure of how well 2 variables move together.

 ```r
 cor(red_etel_as_is , red_etel_plan)